iselab-dearborn/gnuplot-scripts/README.md

 ## Usage

-Install <a href="http://www.gnuplot.info">Gnuplot</a> on your machine and run by using Console the following script:
+Firstly, install <a href="http://www.gnuplot.info">Gnuplot</a> on your machine.
+Secondly, by using Console, run the gnuplot script with the following command:

 ```sh
 gnuplot script.gnu